 Combined ADHD involves symptoms of both inattentive and hyperactive/impulsive types.

-At your first visit, Ms. Johnston performs a complete psychiatric evaluation to pinpoint your or your child’s specific concerns and target your mental health goals.
-She gets to know you as a whole person and treats you like a partner in your mental health care plan.
-She offers in-office pharmacogenetic testing with Genomind® to determine the best type of medication.
+At your first visit, your provider will perform a complete psychiatric evaluation to pinpoint your or your child’s specific concerns and target your mental health goals.
+We get to know you as a whole person and treat you like a partner in your mental health care plan.
+Sulcata Psychiatry also offers in-office pharmacogenetic testing with Genomind® to determine what type of medication may be most helpful.

-Ms. Johnston’s goal is to provide you with the education, resources, and relief you or your child need to live a healthy and fulfilling life.
-Treatment at Sulcata Psychiatry is highly individualized and tailored to your unique needs.
+Our goal at Sulcata Psychiatry is to provide you with the education, resources, and relief you or your child need to live a healthy and fulfilling life.
+Treatment with our providers is highly individualized and tailored to your unique needs.
 ADHD treatment may include:

-Ms. Johnston treats the mind and body as a whole.
-She may recommend alternative therapies like the EndeavorRx® video game specifically for ADHD and bibliotherapy, which uses books to address mental health symptoms.
-She also uses Mehealth™ software to make it easier for parents, teachers, and health care providers to monitor ADHD symptoms and treatment.
+Our providers treat the mind and body as a whole.
+They may recommend alternative therapies like the EndeavorRx® video game specifically for ADHD, or bibliotherapy, which uses books to address mental health symptoms.

-For compassionate care of ADHD, call Sulcata Psychiatry today or request an appointment online.
+For compassionate diagnosis and care for ADHD, call Sulcata Psychiatry today or request an appointment online.